-- Modules are assessed using a variety of assessment activities which are detailed in the module specifications - The assignments are marked as pass or fail - Students are required to submit all items of assessment in order to pass a module - Attendance is compulsory for the teaching days although in exceptional circumstances an action plan to cover learning time lost through unavoidable absence will be agreed

-• Full details of the assessment requirements for a module, including the assessment criteria, are published in the module outline.
+- Modules are assessed using a variety of assessment activities which are detailed in the module specifications. - The assignments are marked as pass or fail. - Students are required to submit all items of assessment in order to pass a module. - Full details of the assessment requirements for a module, including the assessment criteria, are published in the module outline.